Midwives offer Nutritional Guidance and Promote Healthy Choices During Pregnancy

 Links:

 Midwives focus on all facets of the person they care for, taking a holistic approach to care during pregnancy that considers the whole person.
-Midwives personalize each woman's particular needs to optimize her health and empower her to take charge of obtaining the best possible outcomes for her unborn child and herself.
+Midwives personalize each woman's particular needs to optimize her health and empower her to take charge of achieving the best possible outcomes for her unborn child and herself.

 References